DariaMangileva/Pre-processing-Images-Algorithm-Without-Gaussian-Shaped-Particles-for-PIV-Analysis/README.md

 Moreover, for faster computing it recomends to use the more powerful GPU like Tesla v100.

-The video files were uploaded on google drive: https://drive.google.com/drive/folders/1xTJ7y7QqNlv1y5ICWnLS_FSFknxGt-CA?usp=sharing
+The video files were uploaded on google drive: https://drive.google.com/drive/folders/1xTJ7y7QqNlv1y5ICWnLS_FSFknxGt-CA?usp=sharing.
+The fibrilation had been starting since MVI_0796.MOV.

 Description and right order of files for proposed method of preprocessing: